Independence Heights Real Estate Guide

 Local Area Zip Codes and Neighborhood Boundaries

-Independence Heights is primarily located within the 77018 and 77022 zip codes.
-The neighborhood's boundaries are generally defined as Tidwell Road to the north, Yale Street to the west, the 610 Loop to the south, and Airline Drive to the east.
-The City of Houston's "Super Neighborhood" designation has slightly different boundaries, extending to Shepherd Drive on the west and Interstate 45 on the east.
-For a detailed view of Houston neighborhoods and zip codes, our Houston zip code map is a valuable resource.
+Independence Heights is located within the 77018 and 77022 zip codes.
+The neighborhood's generally accepted boundaries are Tidwell Road to the north, Yale Street to the west, the 610 Loop to the south, and Airline Drive to the east.
+The City of Houston's official "Super Neighborhood" designation outlines slightly larger boundaries, extending west to Shepherd Drive and east to Interstate 45.
+This places Independence Heights in a key transitional area between the Inner Loop and Houston's northern suburbs, offering a unique blend of urban accessibility and neighborhood living.
+For a detailed view of how this area fits into the city, an interactive map of Houston neighborhoods can be a useful tool.

 Frequently Asked Questions